Call Today 310-453-1234

 Hopefully, the physicians who commonly treat patients with corticosteroids will educate themselves on these dangers and stop recommending the treatment.
 In the meantime, patients can protect themselves and choose treatments that repair rather than damage the joint.

 We continue to offer treatments that regenerate and repair the joint.
-Regenerative Orthopedics, like Stem Cell Therapy, PRP, and Prolotherapy, work by repairing the arthritic joint.
-These treatments heal the joints, strengthen the structures of the joints, and even boost cartilage growth.
+Regenerative Orthopedics, such as Stem Cell Therapy, PRP, and Prolotherapy, work by repairing arthritic joints.
+These treatments help heal the joints, strengthen their structures, and even promote cartilage growth.

 Regenerative Orthopedics regenerates the joint.
 The treatments do not cause the degeneration that occurs with cortisone injections.
-Additionally, there is also minimal downtime needed when receiving these regenerative treatments.
+Additionally, minimal downtime is required when receiving these regenerative treatments.
 That means you can continue to exercise and move the joint, which is essential for a healthy joint.
 Exercise helps ease pain, improve mobility, and strengthen muscles around the joints.

 References